 But, although the hippies may have surrendered they did not lose the war.
 All they simply did was surrender their name.
 Hippie lifestyle, fashion, beliefs, and practices exist all over the world.
 Journalist Selvin agrees with me.
 He says: “The rise of ’60s counterculture has had a significant impact on our culture today.
 The Summer of Love resonates in strip mall yoga classes, pop music, visual art, fashion, attitudes toward drugs, the personal computer revolution, and the current mad dash toward the greening of America.
 Some of the counterculture’s dreams came true” (1).
 The Hippies left the Haight and abandoned their name, but their practices and lives still exist in society.
 The Hippies won.
 They created a change in society.
 The change could have been even more dramatic if they did not have to abandon their community after the Summer of Love.
 But, even with the small amount of years they had, they have had a great impact on the world.

 The Summer of Love was a nasty time for Hippies.
 It failed the neighborhood.
-People were murdered, people were addicted to high-risk drugs like heroine, people had to carry guns because the streets were no longer safe and welcoming, and the neighborhood was incredibly overflowed with Hippies and wannabes.
+People were murdered, people were addicted to high-risk drugs like heroin, people had to carry guns because the streets were no longer safe and welcoming, and the neighborhood was incredibly overflowed with Hippies and wannabes.
 If the Hippies never had the Summer of Love, they would probably still be in the Haight.
 There would probably be other communities like Haight.
 All of San Francisco would probably even be like Haight Ashbury, and probably all of New York.
 The Hippies were so close to overturning conformed and clean-cut society.
 But, there are only so many threats you can battle against before you have to turn away.
-All of those threats-outsiders, drugs, murder, and violence-killed the Hippies’ vision.
+All of those threats-outsiders, drugs, media, and violence-killed the Hippies’ vision.
 Like The Haight Ashbury is no longer a utopia, it is no longer the Hippies’ home, and it is no longer united and free… It was slowly slaughtered that Summer of 1967.